 The patriarch of the Castle Cary Ansteys is Richard Austin who married Mary Cary in 1766 in Castle Cary (Mary died in Castle Cary in 1797 aged 58).
 The parish of Castle Cary at the time of this marriage was an ‘Austin’ stronghold, with hundreds of ‘Austin’s appearing in their parish registers from 1600 onwards.
 Why Richard Austin and Mary Cary decided to label their children as ‘Anstie‘ we do not know, but label them thus they did (even though Richard Austin himself was illiterate, his wife Mary Cary wasn’t, so it certainly wasn’t a ‘mistake’, but a deliberate decision on their part).

 Intriguingly, this is the ONLY time that we have found the ‘Anstey’ surname evolving from a family of the surname ‘Austin’ (all other instances of ‘Anstey’ evolution from other surnames have sprung from the surname ‘Anstis’ – see ‘Ansteys evolved from Other Surnames‘ for more).
 Even though Richard Austin and Mary Cary‘s children were initially labelled ‘Anstie’, the Castle Cary sub-branch in the main eventually settled on the spelling ‘Anstey’.

-Richard Austin and Mary Cary‘s children (all born in Castle Cary) were:
+Richard Austin married Mary Cary in 1766 in Castle Cary.
+They had children (all born in Castle Cary):